-Wading boots share a lot of commonalities with other footwear, but we demand them to handle wet, slippery environments.
+The best wading boots share a lot of commonalities with other footwear, but we demand them to handle wet, slippery environments.

 That’s why I’m going to walk you through what you need to know to pick out your next wading boots.
 We’ll talk about what separates great wading boots from the rest.